tucker19/Data-Pipeline-Technicals/astro/README.md

 Deploy Your Project Locally
 ===========================

-1. A separate Postgres Database most likely on a second machine
-2. Start Airflow on your local machine by running 'astro dev start'.
+1. Start Airflow on your local machine by running 'astro dev start'.

 This command will spin up 4 Docker containers on your machine, each for a different Airflow component: